-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Morocco while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Morocco while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Morocco.

 Morocco is located on the Northwest coast of Africa, bordering both the Atlantic Ocean and the Mediterranean Sea.
 The country is largely covered by deserts and high mountains.